Original article published by PR Newswire on June 29, 2021

 "Through PharmStars, Takeda will have the opportunity to support and create meaningful relationships with the best and brightest digital health startups," says David Zuckerman, Digital Health Partnerships Lead at Takeda.
 "Partnerships like these help us advance and expand our focus in data and digital health to ultimately create value and improve the lives and health care outcomes of patients."

-PharmStars' 2021 general membership is now open to pharma and biotech firms of all sizes.
-New members are being accepted through the program kickoff on September 1, 2021.
+PharmStars' 2022 general membership is now open to pharma and biotech firms of all sizes.
+New members are being accepted through the program.